-The Langford offers a community of friends, social interactions and meaningful activities.
+The Langford offers a unique setting for friendship, social interaction and meaningful activities – all designed to create a healthy living community of opportunity and fulfillment.
 If you don’t want to cook, you can have all your meals in our restaurant-style dining room or Fireside Bistro.
 And if your family has ever voiced concerns for your safety in that house of yours, you’ll have staff nearby 24/7 here.
 On the other hand, it’s proven that living alone typically means reduced social interaction – and that’s hard on your health.

 FOR EVERY Q, A GOOD A.

-The answers below are intended to provide a range of insights about senior living, but they’re no substitute for what you’ll learn during a visit at the community.
-Explore the questions and answers – and get in touch to schedule a visit.
+The answers below are intended to provide a range of insights about senior living, but they’re no substitute for what you’ll learn during a visit to our unique healthy living community.
+Explore the questions and answers – and get in touch to schedule a conversation and tour.

 Independent Living FAQ.